elimisteve/website/app/_includes/homepage/plan.md

-## We'll to host FOSS like nobody before did
+## We'll host FOSS like nobody before did

 ### How do we compare to Gandi/OVH/1and1?